-- A video camera and VCR to display and record the view below the aircraft and a forward-looking video camera for real-time operator awareness. - Systems for temperature control of equipment. - VHF transceiver and aircraft intercom.
+- A video camera and VCR to display and record the view below the aircraft and a forward-looking video camera for real-time operator awareness. - A Redlake MegaPlus II ES 2020 digital camera used to capture georeferenced imagery below the aircraft. - Systems for temperature control of equipment. - VHF transceiver and aircraft intercom. - Satellite phone.

-The operator interface allows the operator to monitor the quality of sounding, position and other data in order to set appropriate system parameters and control the sequence of sortic operations.
+The operator interface allows the operator to monitor the quality of sounding, position and other data in order to set appropriate system parameters and control the sequence of sortie operations.